davidrc42/simple-time-tool/README.md

-Welcome to SST, simple time tool.
+Welcome to SST, simple time tool!

+Why yet another pomodoro app, what is different here?

+simple time tool ofers:
+- a minimal experience, non-distracting
+- bloat free, it does just what you would expect it to do, nothing more
+- customizable and adjustable through the configration file

 INSTALL INTRUCTIONS